Flag of Hezbollah: Use

 Predominantly the flag of Hezbollah is flown by supporters and fighters of the organisation throughout the Middle East, specifically within Lebanon.
 The flag has recently seen extensive use by Hezbollah supporters fighting in the Syrian Civil War.
 Internationally, the flag can be found flying at Islamic demonstrations.
 Notably the flag is often seen during pro-Palestinian protests, such as those held during Al-Quds day.

 Hezbollah's flag also has a more symbolic use.
-The flag can often be seen draped over the coffins of deceased members of the organisation, evoking a sense of martyrdom for the cause.
+The flag can often be seen draped over the coffins of deceased members of the organization, attempting to evoke a sense of martyrdom for the cause.

 Controversy

 The flag of Hezbollah has often caused controversy within some western countries.
 Both the military and political wings of Hezbollah have been banned in a number of countries.
-As a result, it is an offence to fly or display the flag of Hezbollah within these states.

-However, an exception was present within the United Kingdom.
-Only the military wing of Hezbollah was listed as a proscribed organisation by the Home Office in 2008 whilst the political wing remained unbanned.
+In the United Kingdom, only the military wing of Hezbollah was listed as a proscribed organisation by the Home Office in 2008 whilst the political wing remained unbanned.
 This created a legal loophole which allowed supporters to fly the flag at demonstrations and protests throughout Britain as the flag was an official symbol of both wings.
 The flag could be found at protests such as at the annual Al-Quds day demonstrations and was deemed offensive by a number of groups, especially Britain's Jewish community.
 In March 2019, the decision was made by Home Secretary Sajid Javid to include Hezbollah's political wing on the list of proscribed terrorist organisations, outlawing the flying of the flag in Britain.

+While the First Amendment to the United States Constitution guarantees freedom of speech, which the courts have interpreted to include hate speech, severely limiting the government's authority to suppress it, this flag is flown by Hezbollah supporters in the United States, despite the fact that the entire group is listed as a terrorist organization.
+One example was during demonstrations in New York City in April 2024 during the ongoing protests against the Gaza war.